joshjacobbaker/client/SCRUM.md

 - Id % 2 ? row : row-reverse
 - [Scroll to the top of page react button]("https://www.youtube.com/watch?v=Xz2Z8xKH-R0")
 - Google analytics in website
+- Switch the Github SocialMediaIcon symbol for a Phone <i> symbol

 ### WIP